OpenHD/Documentation/hardware/cameras.md

 This means f.e. you can not use an Veye-Camera and an Arducam camera at the same time.
 {% endhint %}

+{% hint style="danger" %}
+When using multiple Cameras the second camera is using Software decoding and encoding, it is not recommended to use a high quality camera.
+It is generally made for a thermal camera or something with lower resolutions.
+{% endhint %}